 ~ Queen Mother of Humjibre Community, Ghana

-Getting pregnant shouldn’t be a dangerous thing for a woman.
-Equally, it shouldn’t be dangerous for her young children, who are vulnerable to numerous preventable diseases.
+Pregnancy must not be dangerous for a woman.
+Equally, it should not threaten her newborn, who may be vulnerable to numerous preventable diseases.